Holidays like the Fourth of July and other celebrations can be fun times with great memories. But make sure everyone knows about fireworks safety.

 - Always use fireworks outside and have a bucket of water and a hose nearby in case of accidents.

 - Don't hold fireworks in your hand or have any part of your body over them while lighting.
-Wear some sort of eye protection, and avoid carrying fireworks in your pocket — the friction could set them off.
+Wear eye protection, and don't carry fireworks in your pocket — the friction could set them off.

 - Point fireworks away from homes, and keep away from brush and leaves and flammable substances.
 The National Fire Protection Association estimates that local fire departments respond to more 50,000 fires caused by fireworks each year.